Responsible AI Platform

 For most organisations offering AI tools, this prohibition is not an operational surprise.
 Platforms providing generative image editing will need to assess their architecture and moderation design against this criterion.
 That is, however, a separate exercise from the broader high-risk obligations imposed elsewhere in the AI Act.

-Watermarking: earlier than the Commission proposed
+Watermarking: Parliament wanted earlier than the Commission

 In its original Omnibus proposal, the European Commission had suggested giving providers of AI-generated content tools until 2 February 2027 to comply with the watermarking and labelling obligations of Article 50.
 Parliament chose a stricter deadline: 2 November 2026, more than three months earlier.